sal55/langs/Benchmarks.md

 I've spent about 10 days trying to do the simplest and most obvious optimisations, and here are the results.

 The primary aim was faster code: narrow the gap between BB and GCC, and widen it between BB and TCC.

-But a secondary one also seems useful is to reduce the code code, and just make it less terrible.
+But a secondary one that also seems useful is to reduce the code code, and just make it less terrible.

-Comparisons are between:
+The compilers tested are:

 Compiler | ...
 --- | ---